Masoud-z/You-Dont-Know-JS-summary/types-grammar/apA-summary.md

 > Extends final export throws.
 >
 > Try import double enum?
+>
-> False, boolean, abstract function,
+> - False, boolean, abstract function,
 >   Implements typeof transient break!
 >   Void static, default do,
->
 >   Switch int native new.
 >   Else, delete null public var
 >   In return for const, true, char
 >   …Finally catch byte.

+**Note:** This poem includes words that were reserved in ES3 (`byte`, `long`, etc.) that are no longer reserved as of ES5.